Time Out says

-The spine of this dusty Texas crime story is well-worn and cracked, but its simple pleasures hold up.
+This dusty Texas crime story is well-worn, but its simple pleasures hold up

 Chris Pine and Ben Foster play brothers Toby and Tanner Howard, who we meet midway through an intricately planned bank robbery.
 Their motivation is initially unclear.
-Tanner is clearly unhinged but Toby seems like a pretty level-headed guy (though he's more desperate for cash).
+Tanner is clearly unhinged, but Toby seems like a pretty level-headed guy – though he’s the one who seems most desperate for the cash.
 It’s not long before the cops start joining the dots and haul in irascible lawman Marcus Hamilton (Jeff Bridges, who else?) to bring the boys in.

 Cast and crew